-The theoretically predicted discrepancy between the probability of cycles and the probability of inconsistent collective sets of judgments seems consistent with two pieces of anecdotal evidence.
-The theoretically predicted low probability of cycles in a large electorate seems consistent with the striking lack of empirical evidence for cycles.
-The theoretically predicted higher probability of doctrinal paradoxes in a large electorate seems consistent with the findings of an empirical study of voting on referenda (Brams, Kilgour and Zwicker 1997).
+The predicted discrepancy between the probability of cycles and the probability of inconsistent collective sets of judgments seems consistent with two pieces of anecdotal evidence.
+The predicted low probability of cycles in a large electorate (so long as we are not in an impartial culture) seems consistent with the striking lack of empirical evidence for cycles (see Mackie 2000 for a critique of several purported empirical examples of cycles).
+The predicted higher probability of doctrinal paradoxes in a large electorate (even when we are not in an impartial culture) seems consistent with the findings of an empirical study of voting on referenda (Brams, Kilgour and Zwicker 1997).
 The study showed that, for three related propositions on the environment in a 1990 referendum in California, less than 6% of the (sampled) electorate individually endorsed the particular conjunction of these three propositions (acceptance of two, rejection of the third) that won under propositionwise majority voting.
-If the winning combination of propositions were to serve as jointly necessary and sufficient premises for some other conclusion (which would presumably fail to get majority support), we would have a straightforward instance of an inconsistent collective set of judgments.
+If the winning combination of propositions were to serve as jointly necessary and sufficient premises for some other conclusion or if a separate vote had been taken on the particular winning conjunction (which would presumably fail to get majority support), we would have a straightforward instance of an inconsistent collective set of judgments.